chrisboakes/chris-boakes/src/_posts/2018-09-01-serverless-with-nuxtjs-vue-contentful-netlify.md

 Contentful has a [JavaScript SDK](https://github.com/contentful/contentful.js) which is what we'll be using to fetch our post data.

 * Add this SDK to the project: `yarn add contentful` (or `npm install contentful --save`).
 * Add the [@nuxtjs/dotenv](https://github.com/nuxt-community/dotenv-module) module: `yarn add @nuxtjs/dotenv`.
-This will help keep our API keys secret.
+This will help keep our environment keys out of the codebase.

 Open `nuxt.config.js` and add the following object to the `module.exports` object: